ruslux/gulp-coffeeify/README.md

 # gulp-coffeeify

-Gulp task for browserify with coffee-script.
+Browserify plugin with coffee-script for Gulp.

 ## USAGE